oracle-devrel/chris-blogs/HowTo/IPAddress/IPAddress.md

-# White List Your IP Address to Security Connect to an OCI Compute Instance
+# Allowlist Your IP Address to Security Connect to an OCI Compute Instance

 By Chris Bensen